AdarshRaju/randomDogImage/README.md

 # randomDogImage
-A random do image is grabbed from an external api through the server side.
+A random dog image is grabbed from an external api through the server side.